Declare your attempt to do a Challenge here.

 - Two Ortlieb Roller Plus front panniers, filled with food, air mattress, cooking supplies, tools, and clothes.
 I brought clean clothes for each day.
 I didn’t use them all, but had them in the event of rain.

 - Front basket with Sackville bag.
-This was overkill, but I wanted to be able to access my camera and food while riding, without having to stop and open a bag.
+This was overkill, but I wanted to be able to access my camera and food while riding without having to stop and open a bag.
 It added weight, but who cares, it was useful.
-I plan to replace it with a box-style rando bag.
+I plan to replace it with a Swift Industries Ozette bag shortly.

 - Carradice Camper Longflap with Bagman Expedition mount.
 I had a tent, rain jacket, small emergency-blanket style sleeping bag (rolls up to the size of a grapefruit, weighs nothing, and kept me warm), water filtration system, and two 1L water bags.

 - I brought three freeze-dried dinners from MEC to eat for dinner, and oatmeal for breakfast.
 I didn’t eat any of that.
 There is enough food available on the road, which tastes a lot better too.
 We had an early dinner in Sandy Lake on Friday, then pizza in Rossburn, and burritos in Clear Lake.
 I ate fruit and nuts for breakfast.
 In the end, I could have left my stove, pot, and half my food at home, cutting my total packed weight in half probably.

 - I carried 4.5L of water at all times, and many times I drank it all.
 It was very hot.
 We refilled in Bethany, Rossburn, Deep Lake (filtered water from lake), Rossman campground, and Clear Lake.